lyynxxx/stakingnode/System.design/README.md

  - ro / rw: Mount the filesystem in either read write or read only mode.

  Special settings for /proc:
- - hidepid=2: When looking in /proc you will discover a lot of files and directories.
+ - hidepid=2: When looking in /proc I can discover a lot of files and directories.
 This includes process information from other users.
 This could include sensitive details that you may not want to share with other users.
 Setting hidepid=2 prevents users from seeing each other's processes.

 The final /etc/fstab will look like this:
 ```